nils-hamel/eratosthene-suite/DEPEND.md

 brew install libpng
 ```

-It is assumed here that _OpenMP_ and _SLD2_ are installed through the _homebrew_ tool :
+It is assumed here that _OpenMP_ and _SLD2_ are installed through the _homebrew_ tool.

-    $ brew install libomp
-    $ brew install sdl2
-    $ brew install libpng

 If these dependencies are installed as a framework, it is necessary to change the line _MAKE_FLNK_ (39) of the _eratosthene-client_ software _Makefile_.
 Considering _SDL2_ installed as a framework, the correction is :

     -lSDL2 to -framework SDL2